 3. Better Quality Of Care

 Healthcare informatics makes it easier for practitioners to retrieve patient data.
 The information can get shared across the hospital’s database so practitioners can easily collaborate.
 This feature is handy when doctors are working hard to treat diseases and need extensive treatment routes.
 There are also fewer chances of making mistakes since most of the data is updated.
-As a result, doctors can work with patients better as well as provide quality care.
+As a result, doctors can work with patients better as well as provide quality patient care.

 Healthcare informatics continues using patient data to help doctors create personalized treatment plans for every patient on a macro level.
 The informatics organize the data using different software, making it easier for a doctor to pick and choose what the patient needs.
 It also helps them pick out participants to invite them for clinical trials.
 Streamlining patient data will allow the medical sector to publish more research and start new medicines right away.
 Quality care is essential for the healthcare sector to commence on future epidemics and current illnesses.